Mugna46/DSS_project/doc/report_DSS.typ

 }
 ```
 #v(0.5em)
+#pagebreak()
-The method then starts a thread responsible for retrieving the encryption key from the C&C server and encrypting files and contacts based on that key, as shown by the code below:
+The method then starts a thread responsible for retrieving the encryption key from the C&C#footnote[Command-and-control server] server and encrypting files and contacts based on that key, as shown by the code below:
 #v(0.5em)
 ```java
     ...